nlsynth/karuta/README.md

     * This can be used to get fixed module name for testing.
 * --output_marker=[marker]
     * Marker string to be output before output file name.
-    * NLI server uses this to generate links from output log.
+    * Karuta server uses this to generate links from output log.
 * --print_exit_status
     * Shows exit status at the end of execution.
-    * Test uses this to check if NLI isn't aborted.
+    * Test uses this to check if karuta isn't aborted.
 * --root
     * Prefix for file output name.
-    * NLI server uses this to isolate each run.
+    * Karuta server uses this to isolate each run.
 * --timeout
-    * Timeout of NLI command execution.
+    * Timeout of karuta command execution.
-    * Avoid infinite loop to run forever for test or NLI server.
+    * Avoid infinite loop to run forever for test or Karuta server.
 * --vanilla
     * Don't read lib/default-isynth.karuta.
 * --version
     * Print version number.

-## Source tree

-* src/
-    * Command and common utilities.
-* src/base
-    * Common code for other components.
-* src/compiler
-    * Karuta Script to bytecode.
-* src/fe
-    * Karuta Script parser.
-* src/synth
-    * Bytecode to Iroha IR.
-* src/vm
-    * Bytecode executor.
-* iroha/
-    * Iroha backend.

 ## COPYING